Chymyst/chymyst-core/docs/chymyst_game_of_life.md

 In the worst case, the reaction site will examine `(n * n) ^ 9` possible combinations of molecule values before scheduling a single reaction.
 There are `n * n` reactions to be scheduled at each time step.
 This brings the worst-case complexity to `(n * n) ^ 10` per time step.
-So, even for a smallest board with `n=2`, we get `(2 * 2) ^ 10 = 1048576`.
+So, even for a smallest board with `n=2`, we get `(2 * 2) ^ 10 = 1048576` combinations to be examined.
-A million operations is a very large scheduling overhead for a computation that only runs 4 reactions with actual computations per time step.
+A million operations is a very large scheduling overhead for a computation that only runs 4 reactions per time step.

 The chemical machine can only go so far in optimizing guard conditions that can contain arbitrary user code.
 Reactions without guard conditions are scheduled much faster.